Talking about it is one thing.

 Rivets hold together the strongest of structures.
 Our glasses are no exception.

-Using a 1976 pneumatic riveting machine, our five barrel hinges are permanently fastened to our frames and temples.
+Using a 1976 pneumatic riveting machine, our five tenon hinges are permanently fastened to our frames and temples.

 This process is precise, traditional and reliable.
 Like our mission, these hinges are fixed, solid.